mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 fallback_options="-S autodetect"
 ```

-In the preset above, I have completely commented the `default` preset out by removing it from `PRESETS` and commenting all of its entries.
-Under `fallback`, I only kept the `uki` and `options` entries, in order to avoid generating an initramfs image that we will never use.
+In the preset above, I have completely disabled out the `default` preset by removing it from `PRESETS` and commenting all of its entries.
+Under `fallback`, I only kept the `uki` and `options` entries, in order to avoid generating an initramfs image that we have no use for.

 Run `mkinitcpio -p linux-lts` to finally generate the UKI under `/boot/efi/EFI/BOOT/Bootx64.efi`, which is the custom path I set `fallback_uki` to.
 This is the location conventionally associated with the UEFI Fallback bootloader, which will make the external drive bootable on any UEFI system without the need of any configuration or bootloader, as long as booting from USB is allowed (and UEFI Secure Boot is off).